cvedovini/wp-linkedin/readme.txt

 == Upgrade Notice ==

+= 1.18 =
+*BREAKING CHANGE* The redirect uri that is used to process the OAuth access token has changed in this version.
+You must update the redirect urls setting in you LinkedIn API Application details.
+See the plugin settings page, API access section, for more.

 = 1.14 =
 As of April 11, 2014 LinkedIn requires that redirect uris be registered, thus